Cleaning Survey Data

 I’m going to teach the best method to clean survey data while doing it manually in Excel.
 Doing it in Excel is very tedious compared to using a tool designed to walk you through the process, as well as automating it.
 There are some tools outside of Excel which can make your life easier, which I have listed below.

-VizualSurvey automates this entire process that I’m about to show you in an easy to use interface.
-Once you’re done with the process, you can download one of our pre-built dashboards and start visualizing survey data in a dashboard quickly without having to create or learn a data visualization tool.
+VizualSurvey does all of this for you using our innovative survey data cleaning tools so your can start visualizing survey data in a dashboard quickly without having to create or learn a data visualization tool.
 Our VizualSurvey tool works in simple 3 steps

 2. Tableau Prep